Someone that dislikes cardio left their shoes inside the foot straps of a rowing machine

-Cardiovascular exercise is fantastic for strengthening your heart, improving lung capacity, boosting your immune system and improving sleep.
+Conditioning is fantastic for improving the stroke volume of the heart, lung capacity, boosting your immune system and improving sleep.

 If you love to run, by all means you should run Forrest.